 My consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be material weaknesses.
-A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants that would be material in relation to a major federal program being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants caused by error or fraud that would be material in relation to a major federal program being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 I noted no matters involving the internal control over compliance and its operation that I consider to be material weaknesses.

-This report is intended solely for the information and use of the audit committee, management, and federal awarding agencies and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the audit committee, management, and the Department of Housing and Urban Development and is not intended to be and should not be used by anyone other than these specified parties.